 Mislabeling or Misunderstanding MR Equipment

-Confusing MR-conditional and MR-unsafe devices can compromise safety.
+Confusing MR Conditional and MR Unsafe devices can compromise safety.
 Proper documentation and training are critical.

 Inadequate Staff Training and Awareness

 Even with correct equipment, untrained staff can make errors.
-MRIMed provides educational resources for staff on safe device usage.
+MRI Med provides educational resources for staff on safe device usage.

 Best Practices for Managing Equipment in MR Zones